QED-92/cyber-security/labs/linux/expressway/expressway_notes.md

 ![Filtered output](images/nmap4.PNG)

-After doing some research i discover that **ISAKMP** is a protocol used for IPSEC-tunnels, which coincides nicely with the machine name Expressway", hinting at a tunnel or gateway.
+After doing some research i discover that **ISAKMP** is a protocol used for IPSEC-tunnels, which coincides nicely with the machine name "Expressway", hinting at a tunnel or gateway.
 My research also leads me to a tool called **ike-scan** used for discovering and enumerating hosts running IPsec VPN servers.

 I start by installing the tool: